jorgemanrubia/forceps/README.md

 end
 ```

 What about if the tags are reused across all the products in your database?
-For situations like this you can use the `:reuse` option.
+For situations like this you can use the `reuse` option.

 It can be used providing the name of a column that can be used to find the object: